Coral reef restoration: Threats to coral reefs

 Some anthropogenic activities, such as coral mining, bottom trawling, canal digging, and blast fishing, cause physical disruption to coral reefs by damaging the corals' hard calcium carbonate skeletal structure.

 Another major threat to coral reefs comes from chemical degradation.
 Marine pollution from sunscreens, paints, and inland mining can introduce chemicals that are toxic to corals, leading to their decay.
-Coral disease is often prevalent in areas where coral are stressed, and has increased in severity in recent decades.
+Coral disease is often prevalent in areas where coral are stressed and has increased in severity in recent decades.
 Often a result of pollution, eutrophication can occur in coral reef ecosystems, limiting nutrients from the corals.
-With changes happening on coastal lands such as deforestation, mining, farm soil tiling and erosion, much more sediments are entering the water column.
+With changes happening on coastal lands such as deforestation, mining, and farm soil tilling and erosion, increasing amounts of sediments enter the water column.
 This is known as sediment loading, which can directly smother the coral, or block UV light, effectively blocking the coral from photosynthesizing.

 Additionally, increased CO2 emissions from human activities such as fossil fuel burning can effect the acidity of ocean waters.
 Ocean acidification occurs when excess CO2 reacts with ocean water and lowers the pH.
 Under acidic conditions, corals cannot produce their calcium carbonate skeletons, and certain zooxanthellae are not able to survive.